 Earlier this year, Europe’s worst offenders for burning and binning clothes were revealed.
-Yet SaveOnEnergy found one of the positives of the current pandemic is a change in attitude toward old textiles and how we recycle clothes.
+Yet energy comparison site SaveOnEnergy found one of the positives of the current pandemic is a change in attitude toward old textiles and how we recycle clothes.

 Research by SaveOnEnergy found that Google searches for “organise closet” have increased by 53% since January 2020 and up to 2,500 people a month have taken to Google to search for “how to organise a closet.”

 Speaking with Gill Hasson, esteemed author of "Declutter Your Life: How Outer Order Leads to Inner Calm", she tells people to ask themselves the following seven questions when contemplating whether to keep or recycle old clothes:

 Do I feel good when I wear it?

 Do I look good when I wear it?